criteo/consul-templaterb/README.md

 All templates are validated using the Travis CI, so all should be working for your Consul Configuration.

+### Structured text generation (YAML, JSON, XML...)

+Since ERB supports real language features, we recommend you to use Hashes or Arrays in Ruby and at the end to generate the output.
+It allows changing very quickly from JSON to YAML or XML and avoiding all the pitfalls of structured language serialization (such as escaping attributes or indentation).

+See [Services in JSON or YAML](samples/consul_template.json.erb) to look at a working example.

 ## Template development

 Please look at [the template API](TemplateAPI.md) to have a list of all functions you might use for your templates.
-Also have a look to [samples/](samples/) directory to have full working examples.
+Don't forget to have a look at the [samples/](samples/) directory to have full working examples.

 ## Development